-Since its start more than 80 years ago, Capitol Technology University has remained true to its mission - preparing students for careers in a quickly changing world.
+Since its start more than 90 years ago, Capitol Technology University has remained true to its mission: preparing students for careers in a quickly changing world.
 With a tradition of academic excellence and practical learning, Capitol Technology University has equipped its alumni with the knowledge and skills to evolve with the advanced sophistication of technology.

-Capitol Technology University was founded in Washington, DC, as the Capitol Radio Engineering Institute in 1927 by Eugene H. Rietzke.
-A Navy veteran and radio operator, Rietzke foresaw the need for an advanced school that could produce talented radio and electronics technicians.
-CREI began as a correspondence school, but its popularity led to the 1932 opening of a residence division allowing students to work hands on in laboratories.
+Capitol Technology University was founded in Washington, DC, as the Capitol Radio Engineering Institute (CREI), in 1927 by Eugene H. Rietzke.
+A Navy veteran and radio operator, Rietzke saw the need for an advanced school that would produce talented radio and electronics technicians.
+CREI began as a correspondence school, but its popularity led to the 1932 opening of a residence division, allowing students to work hands-on in laboratories.
 As radio technology improved, new training programs and courses were quickly added.
-Following World War II, CREI became one of the first three technical institutes accredited by the Engineers' Council for Professional Development.
+Following World War II, CREI became one of the first technical institutes accredited by the Engineers' Council for Professional Development.

-The institute entered a new era in the mid-1950s when it began awarding three-year AAS degrees.
+The institute entered a new era in the mid-1950s when it began awarding three-year Associate of Applied Science degrees.
 The school expanded its reach to new programs in applied engineering and electronics.
-To reflect this evolution, the institute changed its name to Capitol Institute of Technology in 1964.
-It awarded its first bachelor of science degrees in 1966 to four graduates of its electronics engineering technology program.
-Anticipating the need for more room, Capitol relocated in 1969 to a leased space in Kensington, Maryland.
+The institute also changed its name to Capitol Institute of Technology (CIT) in 1964.
+CIT awarded its first Bachelor of Science degrees in 1966 to four graduates of its electronics engineering technology program.
+Anticipating the need for more room, CIT relocated in 1969 to Kensington, Maryland.

-During the following decade, enrollment increased and so did the program offerings.
-In 1976 the Middle States Association of Colleges and Secondary Schools granted accreditation to Capitol, and the National Science Foundation provided funding for new instructional scientific equipment.
+During the following decade, enrollment increased as well as program offerings.
+In 1976, the Middle States Association of Colleges and Secondary Schools granted accreditation to Capitol.
+The National Science Foundation also provided funding for new instructional scientific equipment.
 Quickly outgrowing its space, Capitol's leaders recognized a need for a permanent home and began searching for a new campus.

-The result of that search was a relocation to Laurel, Maryland.
-Capitol purchased the 52-acre former site of the Beltsville Speedway, built new academic facilities and opened the doors to students in 1983.
-Enrollment swelled and two more engineering technology degrees were added.
+In 1980, the college found its home in Laurel, Maryland.
+Within three years, Capitol purchased the 52-acre former site of the Beltsville Speedway, built new academic facilities and opened its doors.
+The college added two more engineering technology degrees after experiencing a surge in enrollment.
+Within the next decade, a capital campaign and funding from the state of Maryland raised millions for buildings, equipment and a scholarship endowment.
 The campus expanded with Telecommunications Hall and the 340-seat Avrum Gudelsky Memorial Auditorium.
-In 1987, the school became Capitol College, a name it would retain until September 2014.

 In the late 1980s, Capitol's leadership again recognized the transformation in the institution.
-The technical-based curriculum had become broader, with an increasing incorporation of humanities and social science courses.
-With a spacious campus and four-year degrees, the school had shed its skin as a technical institute.
-Preferring a title and an environment that would better suit its presence, the Board of Trustees changed the school's name to Capitol College.
-Master's degrees were introduced in the 1990s.
-Capitol began several outreach efforts and business partnerships, such as the NASA PREP summer program for minority students and the Maryland Distance Learning Network.
-Meanwhile, Capitol expanded the John G. and Beverly A. Puente Library, creating a spacious state-of-the-art facility with a multimedia teaching center.
-The opening of the William G. McGowan Academic Center in 2005 marked the next era for Capitol.
-The academic center hosts an expanded computer science department, the Space Operations Institute, and the BRAC-funded Cyber Battle Lab.
+The technical-based curriculum had become broader by increasing the number of humanities and social science courses offered.
+With a spacious campus and the addition of fouryear degrees, the school had shed its skin as a technical institute.
+Preferring a title and an environment that would better suit the evolving institution, the Board of Trustees changed the school's name to Capitol College.
+Along with the name change came a plan to offer more degrees in engineering and management, build on-campus housing, and convert from a quarterly academic calendar to a semester system.

+The period of growth continued in the 1990s.
+Capitol College began offering master's degrees.
+The college began several outreach efforts and business partnerships, such as the NASA PREP summer program for minority students and the Maryland Distance Learning Network.
+As the 20th century came to a close, the college also expanded the John G. and Beverly A. Puente Library, creating a spacious state-of-the-art facility with a multimedia teaching center.

+The opening of the William G. McGowan Academic Center in 2005 marked the beginning of the next era for the college.
+The academic center expanded the Department of Computer Science, Space Operations Institute, and the BRAC-funded Cyber Battle Lab.